rhoai-mlops/lab-instructions/docs/4-the-sound-check/1-enable-monitoring.md

     ```bash
     cd /opt/app-root/src/mlops-gitops
-    git config --global credential.helper 'cache --timeout=172800'
     git pull
     git add .
     git commit -m "📈 Grafana added 📈"
     git push
     ```

-3. Once this change has been sync’d (you can check this in Argo CD), let’s login to Grafana and view the predefined dashboards for Jukebox;
+4. Once this change has been sync’d (you can check this in Argo CD), let’s login to Grafana by clicking [here](https://jukebox-grafana-route-<USER_NAME>-mlops.<CLUSTER_DOMAIN>) and view the predefined dashboards for Jukebox. alternatively, you can use the run the below command in your code-server workbench terminal:

     ```bash
     # get the route and open it in your browser